ranjotdharni/chemistreams-2.0/README.md

 ![Empty Chat Screenshot][emptyChatScreenshot]

 Use the search bar at the top of the Chat List to find other users by their username.
-Click the *Plus* icon to the right of the search bar to add a user to the chat you're about to create.
+Click the *Plus* icon to the right of the search bar to add a user to the Chat you're about to create.

 ![Search Bar Screenshot][searchBarScreenshot]

-After you have the list of users you want added to your chat, click the *Create* button to create the chat.
-If you add only one user to a chat, ChemiStreams will create a **Direct Chat.** Adding more than one user to a chat will create a **Group Chat.**
+After you have the list of users you want added to your Chat, click the *Create* button to create the Chat.
+If you add only one user to a Chat, ChemiStreams will create a **Direct Chat.** Adding more than one user to a Chat will create a **Group Chat.**

 **It is always best practice to sign out when you are done using ChemiStreams (or any web app for that matter).*